 In addition to the opening ceremony and different drinks receptions, a series of events will be organised during the Summer School.
 These events will take place in various locations.
 Last year, the events included:

 - Debate evenings to complement the classes, with speakers including, for example, Members of the European Parliament, European civil servants, Justice and Home Affairs advisors, Member States, ambassadors from third countries to the EU and representatives from international organisations (notably UNHCR) and NGOs.
-In line with this year’s theme of European solidarity, the programme will deal with the consequences of Brexit on European citizens’ freedom of movement, the EU-Turkey agreement, the mandate of Frontex as European Border and Coast Guard Agency, the future of the Dublin system and the reform of the Blue Card Directive, the interception of migrants at sea and the role of international law.
+In line with this year’s theme of European solidarity, the programme will deal with the consequences of Brexit on European citizens’ freedom of movement, the EU-Turkey agreement, the mandate of Frontex as European Border and Coast Guard Agency, the Global Migration Compact, the future of the Dublin system and the reform of the Blue Card Directive, the interception of migrants at sea and the role of international law.